D-Roberts/icd-gen/README.md

-## WIP - codebase under development non-publically, in private repository until publication.
+### WIP - codebase under development non-publicly, in private repository until publication.

-### TODO@DR next:
+### TODO@DR running list:

     *0. Code for models on the new patch structure datagen (priority 1)

         *reconsider if sinusoidal or time seq pos embed (now sinusoidal) *reconsider if to pad target to 2*patch dim to match fused seq or to dim since need to project it from embed dim anyways

         * reconsider loss.
 Now MSE def not appropriate for gamma noise.
 MAE option now.
 Should I make a new loss?
 Distribution level comparison is best.
 How would I get an energy-based loss here?

         * also partition of indeces itneresting.
 Maybe leverage it more.
 Make it random.